VMWare vSphere iSCSI Port Binding – When to use iSCSI Port Binding, and why!

 Over the years I’ve come across numerous posts, blogs, articles, and howto guides that provide information on when to use iSCSI port binding, and they’ve all been wrong!
 Here, I’ll explain when to use iSCSI Port Binding, and why!

-This post applies to all versions of VMware vSphere, including 5, 5.5, 6, 6.5, and 6.7.
+This post and information applies to all versions of VMware vSphere including 5, 5.5, 6, 6.5, 6.7, and 7.0.

 What does iSCSI port binding do

-In normal circumstances without port binding, if you have multiple vmkernels on the same subnet, the ESXi host would simply choose one and not use both for transmission of packets, traffic, and data. iSCSI port binding forces the iSCSI initiator to use that adapter for both transmission and receiving of iSCSI packets.
+In normal circumstances without port binding, if you have multiple vmkernels on the same subnet (mulithomed), the ESXi host would simply choose one and not use both for transmission of packets, traffic, and data. iSCSI port binding forces the iSCSI initiator to use that adapter for both transmission and receiving of iSCSI packets.

 In most simple SAN environments, there are two different types of setups/configurations.

 - Multiple Subnet – Numerous paths to a storage device on a SAN, each path residing on separate subnets.
 These paths are isolated from each other and usually involve multiple switches.

 - Single Subnet – Numerous paths to a storage device on a SAN, each path is on the same subnet.
 These paths usually go through 1-2 switches, with all interfaces on the SAN and the hosts residing on the same subnet.

 IT professionals should be aware of the the issues that occur when you have a host that is multi-homed with multiple NICs on the same subnet.